-So while the name may give you a point of reference, it is necessary to look deeper and consider the purpose and use case of each to understand the key differences.
+To start with, as with many things in the world of IT, there are no specific rules that vendors must follow when naming their software.
+This means that we can easily find products that provide similar functionality under different names.
+So, while the name may give you a point of reference, it is necessary to look deeper and consider the purpose and use case of each to understand the key differences.

 While the scope of each has been established to an extent through the ITIL framework, it doesn’t provide much practical advice on the differences and how to identify each one.

-What is a Help Desk?
+What is a help desk?

-What is a Service Desk?
+What is a service desk?

-Instead of merely reacting to problems as they arise, it allows for a more strategic approach to IT Service Management and acts as a single point of contact (SPOC) for all IT activities.
+Instead of merely reacting to problems as they arise, service desk software allows for a more strategic approach to IT Service Management and acts as a single point of contact (SPOC) for all IT activities.

-Service Desks typically include elements such as a Service Catalog, which formalize the processes and resources required to deliver a particular service, and allows them to be requested either by an end user or internal customers such as members of the IT department.
+Service Desks typically include elements such as a service catalog, which formalize the processes and resources required to deliver a particular service, and allows them to be requested either by an end user or internal customers such as members of the IT department.

-In a Service Desk environment, communication is handled not only between end users and IT, but also internal IT communication as well.
+In a service desk environment, communication is handled not only between end users and IT, but also internal IT communication as well.

-What is a Ticketing System or an Issue Tracking System and how is it different?
+What is a ticketing system (or an issue-tracking system) and how is it different?

 Now we get into a grey area.
 Occasionally, these terms are used to describe software that has similar functionality to a help desk tool, but typically these solutions have been re-purposed and their core functionality is “bug tracking” or project management for software development.